OctopusDeploy/docs/docs/insights/index.md

 This also allows you to easily identify contributors to a performance trend you see at the aggregated level.
 It provides a breakdown of highest and lowest performing projects, and releases that may have a significant impact on the overall performance.
 This enables you to identify where things are improving or declining and take action based on that.

 > Users who have view permissions to Space-level Insights reports will see sanitized data on projects / environments they don’t have access to.
-Find out more here.

-**TODO: Nicely polished summary graphic for Space-Level Insights**

 Enterprise DevOps Insights (Space-level) are available as a part of the Octopus Deploy Enterprise tier.